 “Characters” shall have the meaning as set out in the definition for “Number of Characters”.

-“Content” refers to text sent by the Customer to the API and the Web-Translator as specified in the Service Specification in order to have it processed by the machine translation infrastructure operated by DeepL.
+“Content” refers to text sent by Customer to the API or the DeepL Pro Translator as specified in the Service Specification in order to have it processed by the machine translation infrastructure operated by DeepL.

 “Customer” refers to the person or entity ordering or subscribing to the DeepL Products or services as the contracting party of DeepL.

-“Customer Training Data” refers to bilingual terms, example documents and similar texts (monolingual or bilingual) submitted by Customer to the API and/or the DeepL Pro Translator in order to improve and customise the translations produced by DeepL.
-Further details on the use of Customer Training Data are contained in the Service Specification or a separate addendum to these Terms and Conditions (if the corresponding features for the use of Customer Training Data are available).
+“Customer Training Data” refers to bilingual terms, example documents and similar texts (monolingual or bilingual) submitted by Customer to the API and/or the DeepL Pro Translator (for example glossaries) in order to improve and customise the translations produced by DeepL for the respective Customer.
+Further details on the use of Customer Training Data may be contained in the Service Specification or a separate addendum to these Terms and Conditions (if the corresponding features for the use of Customer Training Data are available).

 “DeepL Pro Translator” refers to an extended version of the DeepL translator which provides Customer via different front ends (e.g. website and desktop application) with a user interface to the translation services in accordance with the Service Specification.